ReadySetLaunch

 How the winners got demand signal right

 Cases where demand signal was the strongest pillar.
-What clearance looks like when it's earned.
+What a strong signal looks like when it's earned.

 Acquisitions led by demand signal